ethanjurman/turbo-inputs/README.md

 ```

 ## Tags
 Tags are simple ways to indicate that the move has special properties.
 Things like `Multi-hit`, `Projectile`, `Anti-air` might be good tags.
-Games like Alpha 3 has certain moves that fall under `X-ISM`, `A-ISM`, and `V-ISM`- and games like Killer Instinct has moves that fall into multiple categories like `Enders`, `Starters`- these are perfect examples of where tags can be useful to categories moves.
+Games like Alpha 3 has certain moves that fall under `X-ISM`, `A-ISM`, and `V-ISM`- and games like Killer Instinct has moves that fall into multiple categories like `Enders`, `Starters`- these are perfect examples of where tags can be useful to categorize moves.

 A tag is built with just 2 parameters.
 Below is an example of defining and using the `*-ISM` tags that exist in games like alpha 3
 ```